-Target more searches in more locations with paid Google Search Advertising
+Reach more customers in more locations, more often with paid Google Search Advertising

 - Paid Google Search Advertising, often called Pay Per Click (PPC), puts your ads in front of people each time they use a search term on Google that triggers your ads.

 - The big difference between Local SEO and PPC is that you won’t have to wait weeks for your ads to appear.
 We take up to 10 working days to research, plan and execute your campaigns.
 This includes creating another landing page for the campaign.